 Sheikh Zayed Grand Mosque

-The country’s most beautiful building is a mustn’t-miss attraction for residents and visitors alike and is completely FREE to enter; you can even join a guided cultural tour, complete FREE!
+The country’s most beautiful building is a mustn’t-miss attraction for residents and visitors alike and is completely FREE to enter; you can even join a guided cultural tour, completely FREE!

 If you are not appropriately dressed, you may need to buy a cheap abaya or kandura from the small souk (these used to be free to hire, but this changed over COVID).